ithallojunior/django-libre/README.md

 ![running](running.png)

-You can start using it by adding some products and making some purchases.
+You can start using it by adding some products and purchasing something.